GazzaThomo/custom-select-hrnet/README.md

 ## Props

-`optionsArray: An array of objects representing the dropdown options.
+`optionsArray` (required): An array of objects representing the dropdown options.
 Each object should have value and label properties.

 ```javascript
 const selectArray = [